 Rent a car

 Of course you can travel by public transport in Iran.
 This comes down to between €1 and €2 per hour in a bus.
 We chose to rent a car in order to have more freedom and to be able to go wherever we wanted.
 I think travelling by car will be slightly more expensive than by public transport.
 Our advantage, however, was that we could stop anywhere and never have to book a tour.
 For the rental car we paid €330 for thirteen days.
 This cost us approximately €25 per day.
 We also paid a €250 deposit that we got back when we returned the car to Shiraz.
-The gasoline in Iran is very cheap and we did not spend €20 on refuelling while we drove more than 1000 kilometers.
+The gasoline in Iran is very cheap and we did not spend €20 on refueling while we drove more than 1000 kilometers.
 Read more on renting a car in Iran (and traffic habits)

 Public transport and taxis

 We only picked up our rental car on our last day in Tehran and returned to Shiraz two days before departure from Iran.
-In Tehran we have travelled a number of times by taxi and the metro.
-For the taxi from the airport in Teheran to the center we paid 750,000 Rial (about €18.50).
+In Tehran we have traveled a number of times by taxi and the metro.
+For the taxi from the airport in Tehran to the center we paid 750,000 Rial (about €18.50).
 The taxi from our guesthouse in Shiraz to the airport cost 100,000 Rial and for the metro in Tehran we paid about 8000 Rial (€0.20) per person, per trip.

 Excursion costs in Iran

 Entrance tickets for all kinds of things are relatively high.
 If you visit a lot of these places, it can cost you a lot.
 Almost all attraction cost around €4 per person.
-Of course there are a number of places that you shouldn’t miss, like Persopolis near Esfahan.
+Of course there are a number of places that you shouldn’t miss, like Persepolis near Isfahan.
 You can, off course, visit all the Mosks, shrines and traditional houses, but it will cost you a fortune.
 In total we spent an amount of €38.70 for two people.
-For this we visited a traditional house in Kashan, Persopolis (200,000 Rial per person), the Nasir al Molk mosque in Shiraz, a salt lake near Varzaneh, the mountain cap Abyaneh and the former American embassy in Tehran.
+For this we visited a traditional house in Kashan, Persepolis (200,000 Rial per person), the Nasir al Molk mosque in Shiraz, a salt lake near Varzaneh, the mountain cap Abyaneh and the former American embassy in Tehran.

 Other expenses include various expenses such as a warm coat for Kirsten, socks, souvenirs, cigarettes and costs for toilet visit.
 Especially for souvenirs we spent quite a bit, because we already knew in that we would return home in December, so loading up our backpacks with some Iranian souvenirs wasn’t a bad idea.
 In total we spent an amount of €85 on ‘other expenses’.
 This amounts to €5.31 per day.
 So these are expenses that not everyone will have to make.